7 Feminist Polemical Texts To Get You Energized: Angela Davis, Julia Serano, and More

 In this slim volume, Davis answers her own question through a thoughtful and detailed examination of all that is wrong with the prison system in the United States.
 From the moral bankruptcy of privatization to sexual assault, racism, and the frightening proliferation of the ‘prison industrial complex,’ Davis shows that the system is not only failing prisoners, but society as a whole, and argues that it should be abolished.

-On Love By Laura Kipnis
+Against Love By Laura Kipnis